The first to volunteer to fight the military's ban on gays, a universal soldier in the fight against AIDS and for full LGBT equality, a loving

 "The Pope is wrong.
 I am not 'intrinsically evil'.
 We are a moral people!
 We will do everything we can to make this world a better place.
 We are letting our love and voices be heard."

 REMARKABLY, A GROWING NUMBER of other out gays, particularly veterans, have since chosen to be buried near him in Congressional Cemetery, while others have been married there.
 His name and example were echoed again and again in the struggle to overturn Don't Ask, Don't Tell which was essentially nothing but "old wine in new bottles."
 Both The Advocate and Philadelphia's Equality Forum have honored him as one of the Movement's great heroes.
-On the 20th anniversary of his death, a bronze plaque marking where he once lived was dedicated, and then-San Francisco Mayor Gavin Newsom declared it Leonard Matlovich Day in San Francisco.
-In 2009, four generations of activists honored him in Washington DC.
+On the 20th anniversary of his death then-San Francisco Mayor Gavin Newsom declared it Leonard Matlovich Day in San Francisco, and a bronze plaque marking where he once lived in the Castro was dedicated.
+In 2009, four generations of gay rights activists honoredhim in Washington DC, and he is memorialized in Chicago's "outdoor museum" of LGBT history, the Legacy Walk.

 Remarks About Leonard by Rear Adm.
 Jamie Barnett, USNR [Ret] at the 2009 SLDN Dinner